materialize-labs/habit-tracker/docs/implementation-steps.md

 ### Tasks:

 - [ ] **Configure TailwindCSS to Prioritize Mobile Design**
   - Tailwind works with a mobile-first philosophy by default.
-However, ensure all components use responsiveness effectively by relying on Tailwind’s breakpoint utilities (`sm`, `md`, `lg`, etc.) for progressive enhancement.
+However, ensure all components use responsiveness effectively by relying on Tailwind's breakpoint utilities (`sm`, `md`, `lg`, etc.) for progressive enhancement.

 - [ ] **Ensure Responsive Layouts Across All Pages**
   - Verify and adjust the following core pages to work seamlessly on small devices: